Nakhane: Early life

-At 15 they moved to Johannesburg.
-Having known they were gay for a few years, at 17 they came out to their friends and cousins.
-At 18 they began reading the work of James Baldwin, strongly identifying with the black queer characters; Baldwin became a substantial influence.
-Nakhane studied two degrees at college – film music composition and acting, then literature, leaving both after a year.
-At 19, an ex-girlfriend's mother outed Nakhane to their aunt, who took them to prophets who encouraged them to renounce their homosexuality.
-Meeting a pastor's son, they became devoutly religious, joined a conservative Baptist Church, regularly attended bible studies, undertook gay conversion therapy, and preached against homosexuality.
+At the age of 15, they moved to Johannesburg.
+Having known they were gay for a few years, they came out to their friends and cousins at the age of 17.
+At 18 they began reading the work of James Baldwin, with whose black queer characters they strongly identified, and who became a substantial influence on Nakhane.
+Nakhane studied two degrees at college – film music composition and acting, and then literature, both of which they abandoned after a year.
+At 19, the mother of Nakhane's ex-girlfriend outed Nakhane to their aunt, who took them to prophets who encouraged them to renounce their homosexuality.
+Nakhane met a pastor's son, whereupon they became devoutly religious, joined a conservative Baptist Church, regularly attended bible studies, underwent gay conversion therapy, and preached against homosexuality.

 Throughout five years of attempting to deny their homosexuality, during which time they would secretly visit gay clubs, they suffered guilt, fear and self-hatred.
 They began to doubt the existence of God, and at 25 had a breakdown, sleeping on sofas thanks to compassionate friends the church had told them to cut ties with.
 They extricated themselves from the church and became more black-conscious.